 ‘Rewiring is perfectly acceptable and does not affect the value if done sensitively,’ says Vilinsky.
 It’s important to ensure the lamp can be used safely, but collectors should be wary of scratching the original patina on the base, or of using new sockets that can lower the value of the piece.

-As with any antique it’s important to look at a lamp’s condition.
+As with any antique, it’s important to look at a lamp’s condition.
 ‘The object is 100 years old, so I don’t expect perfection,’ the specialist explains.
-‘Typically a few cracks are completely acceptable.
+‘Typically a few cracks are acceptable.
 It’s a little bit different if a shade falls over or is missing pieces of glass.
-When I first started at Christie’s I sold a lamp from a private member’s club in Cleveland.
-The gentlemen would practise golf shots in the club and they hit the lamp repeatedly, so it had numerous circular indentations in the shade.
+When I first started at Christie’s, I sold a lamp from a private members’ club in Cleveland.
+The gentlemen would practise golf shots in the club, and they hit the lamp repeatedly, so it had numerous circular indentations in the shade.
 It was on a spectacular base though, so it still brought almost $400,000, even after all it had suffered!’

 It’s important to inspect the lamp for signs of restoration, although these can sometimes be hard to detect, especially if done well.
-Older restorations tend not to be as neat, clean and seamless as newer restorations.
+Older restorations tend not to be as neat, clean and seamless as newer work.
 Good restoration may not affect the value of a piece.
-But as with any antique, the more original parts the better.
+But, as with any antique, the more original parts the better.

 ‘There are many fakes out there, of varying degrees of quality,’ says Vilinsky.
 ‘Even Tiffany’s rivals made similar designs, but you start to see more reproductions in the 1970s.’
 It can be very hard to tell a good fake from an original, and while the lamp may be marked ‘Tiffany Studios’, this is no guarantee of originality.
 A specialist will always look closely at the lamp’s design and condition to determine its value.
 ‘Each lamp requires close scrutiny,’ says Vilinsky.
 ‘I examine the leading, patina, pattern, casting of the bronze base and, most importantly, the type and quality of the glass used.
 Some reproductions are actually quite easy to spot.
 But often a trained eye is necessary.’